flutter/website/src/content/app-architecture/cookbook/key-value-data.md

 Key-value stores are often used for saving simple data, such as app configuration, and in this recipe you’ll use it to save Dark Mode preferences.
-If you want to learn how to store complex data on device, you’ll likely want to use SQL.
+If you want to learn how to store complex data on a device, you’ll likely want to use SQL.
 In that case, take a look at the cookbook recipe that follows this one called [Persistent storage architecture: SQL][].